 A guide for commercial building operators

-Top energy management tips for multi-site organizations
+Top energy management tips for multi-site organisations

-However, there are things which you and your organization can do to simplify the process of compiling energy reports, as well as get an accurate view of energy performance across the enterprise.
+However, there are things which you and your organisation can do to simplify the process of compiling energy reports, as well as get an accurate view of energy performance across the enterprise.
 In this blog, we’ll share a series of energy management tips to help you achieve effective and consistent energy management.

 Ensure targets are set at both building and group-wide level

 Before we delve into our other energy management tips, the first thing you need to do is set energy-saving policies and targets at both building and group-wide levels.